nicolasgandrade/nodb-blog-php/README.md

 <hr>

-The main goal for this project was to study how to implement php elements inside the html.
+The main goal for this project was to study how to implement PHP elements inside the HTML.

-All the posts showed in the homepage are alocated in a php archive.
-Then, the html requires all that as variables, and show to the final user.
+All the posts showed in the homepage are alocated in a PHP archive.
+Then, the HTML requires all that as variables, and show to the final user.